Leadership change is not the risk. It is what leadership change reveals.

 - No baseline data on transition readiness across the portfolio

-- Each portco transition is managed as a unique crisis
+- Each transition is managed as a unique crisis

 - Hold period extends while the business stabilizes under new leadership